Kotti/kotti_navigation/README.rst

 The menu consists of a button with a caret, that fires a dropdown display useful on its own as a complete navigation solution.
-It can be used in combination with some of the other display types, however, as a "context" menu, providing a general site and indented context list, analagous to the "You are here" information in breadcrumbs.
+It can be used in combination with some of the other display types as a "context" menu, providing a general site and indented context list, analagous to the "You are here" information in breadcrumbs.

 The breadcrumbs display type is exactly the one used in default Kotti, showing items in the path (in the lineage) as links in a horizontal list, delimited by the "/" character, and ending in an item for the current context.
 With this breadcrumbs display, however, you can control the label.
-The default master template for Kotti has a breadcrumbs display at the top of the content area.
-Override this template to remove Kotti's breadcrumbs if desired.
+If you configure kotti_navigation's breadcrumbs display, you may wish to override the one in default Kotti, by adding a modified master.pt to the kotti-overrides directory.

 Configuration for Display Types
 -------------------------------